- p-adic Hermitian Maass lift [In progress]

-- Hermitian Maass lift for general level [In preparation]
+- Hermitian Maass lift for general level, Journal of Number Theory, 2019

 SeminarsAutomorphic Forms Learning Seminar (Fall 2018)